-In the morning I took the train (Tsurumai Line) from Shiogama-guchi to Kamiotai.
-So everyday I was going from east to northwest Nagoya.
-In the mornings the train was jam packed with salarymen and OLs (as they call them in Japan).
-But when I got near Kamiotai (the last station) it was nearly all high school students.
-I nodded and said hi to most students but I rarely ever conversed with any of them on the train.
+In the morning, I took the train Tsurumai Line from Shiogama-guchi to Kamiotai.
+I was going from the east to northwest side of Nagoya.
+In the mornings, the train was jam packed with salarymen and OLs.
+Most of them got off between Sakae and Nagoya Station.
+Near Kamiotai, it was all high schoolers.
+I nodded and said hi to the students, but I never conversed with them on the train.

-When teaching I did not feel like the assistant at all.
-I felt that I was the main teacher.
-Usually the Japanese Teacher of English (JTE) was on the side and would support me during the lessons, not the other way around.
-I made the lesson plans and was alone in front of the class.
-The JTE was usually on the side and would help if anything needed to be explained in Japanese.
+When teaching, I did not feel like the assistant at all.
+I felt I was the main teacher.
+The Japanese Teacher of English (JTE) was usually on the side and would support me during the lessons.
+I thought these roles would be reversed.
+That’s the way it was for junior high school teachers.
+I didn’t mind.
+I enjoyed seeming like the main teacher.
+The JTEs would take attendance and help if anything needed to be explained in Japanese.